 Place the three hoops together take the string from the 2 smaller hoops and wrap around all three securing them vertically.
 Tie the string off, but don’t cut.

 Now do the same thing with the string from the largest hoop.
-Secure, knot and cut.
+Secure, knot, and cut.

-Cut a new piece of string (longer then you think you’ll need) and secure horizontally between the two largest hoops.
+Cut a new piece of string (longer than you think you’ll need) and secure horizontally between the two largest hoops.
 Wrapping around the vertical string you just tied.
 Tie off the string, but don’t cut.

-At this point you should have 4 pieces of string.
+At this point, you should have 4 pieces of string.

 Take the 2 remaining pieces of string and add three 3/4″ diameter wooden beads.

 That’s it!
 Now go hang that puppy on a wall and pretty up your room!
 Easy peasy, am I right?
 And can you believe for under $20?
+A cheap and easy DIY anyone can make!

 I then got really ambitious and made another variation.
-Grabbing a 12″ hoop and a 6″ hoop, I wrapped the tops same as the above.
+Grabbing a 12″ hoop and a 6″ hoop, I wrapped the tops the same as the above.
 But I also wrapped the middle area of the 12″ hoop creating a large band across the center.